 - Having vulnerable, thin or fragile skin

-How are pressure ulcers typically managed?
+How are pressure sores typically managed?

 - Pressure relieving devices such as special mattresses – to spread and redistribute the pressure